-There are six celebrations of Oktoberfest in Wyoming according to my research.
+There are only a handful of celebrations of Oktoberfest in Wyoming according to my research.
 Although the Wyoming population is 26% German, there are only 145,000 descendants of German heritage in the state, one of the ten lowest states in absolute number.
-So you’ll just have to raise a real ruckus and drink your share of the keg at these Oktoberfests.
+So you’ll just have to raise a real ruckus and drink your share of the keg at these Oktoberfests this fall.

 The festivals listed range in size.
 Some events may have hundreds of thousands of attendees.
 Others may have only a handful.
 We're sorry that we don't have more information about attendance numbers at the moment.
 We will do our best to add this information as time goes on.

 Professionalism varies as well.
 Some Oktoberfests are professional operations with large budgets.
 Others are local operations run by volunteers.
 Do your due diligence before making plans to attend so that you know what to expect.
 We will happily publish information about your experience with any Oktoberfest so that our visitors will be better informed in the future.